drixindustries/Rug-Killer-On-Solana/replit.md

 Solana Rug Killer is a comprehensive web application designed to protect Solana traders from rug pulls and scams.
 It provides real-time token analysis using 52+ risk metrics, integrating data from multiple sources including Rugcheck, GoPlus Security, DexScreener, Jupiter, and Birdeye.
 The platform features AI-powered blacklist detection, Telegram and Discord bots for instant analysis, and premium features like smart money tracking and PumpFun launch alerts.

 The application uses an inverted risk scoring system (0=dangerous, 100=safe) with color-coded risk levels: GREEN (70-100), YELLOW (40-70), ORANGE (20-40), RED (0-20).
-It includes subscription-based access control via Whop integration and token-gated access for holders of 10M+ $RUGK tokens (contract: `2rvVzKqwW7yeF8vbyVgvo7hEqaPvFx7fZudyLcRMxmNt`).
+It includes subscription-based access control via Whop integration and token-gated access for holders of 10M+ $ANTIRUG tokens (contract: `2rvVzKqwW7yeF8vbyVgvo7hEqaPvFx7fZudyLcRMxmNt`).

 ## User Preferences